deckhouse/virtualization/docs/ADMIN_GUIDE.md

 d8 k -n d8-virtualization get pods -l app=virtualization-dra -o wide
 ```

 A node missing from the output failed to load the kernel modules, and USB devices on that node aren't detected.
 Install the kernel modules yourself from your operating system package, or build them for the kernel in use.
-The module detects them on its own and assigns the label to the node within a few minutes.
+DP detects them on its own and assigns the label to the node within a few minutes.

 ### Path of a USB device from a node to a VM

 A USB device travels from the node to a virtual machine in four steps:

 1. The DRA driver detects USB devices on the nodes and publishes information about them to the Kubernetes API as a [ResourceSlice](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/).
-The module controller creates [NodeUSBDevice](cr.html#nodeusbdevice) resources from this data.
+DP creates [NodeUSBDevice](cr.html#nodeusbdevice) resources from this data.

 1. The administrator assigns a namespace to the [NodeUSBDevice](cr.html#nodeusbdevice) resource by setting the [`.spec.assignedNamespace`](cr.html#nodeusbdevice-v1alpha2-spec-assignednamespace) parameter.
 This makes the device available in that namespace.

-1. Once the namespace is assigned, the module controller creates a [USBDevice](cr.html#usbdevice) resource in it.
+1. Once the namespace is assigned, DP creates a [USBDevice](cr.html#usbdevice) resource in it.

 1. The project owner attaches the [USBDevice](cr.html#usbdevice) device to a virtual machine by adding it to the [`.spec.usbDevices`](cr.html#virtualmachine-v1alpha2-spec-usbdevices) parameter of the [VirtualMachine](cr.html#virtualmachine) resource.